 The Cotswolds is an area of the country that I have been wanting to visit for a very long time.
 It’s beauty is renowned.
 This year we finally got around to having a week there to explore and it truly didn’t disappoint.
 The honey toned buildings, lining charmingly picturesque streets lived up to all the photographs I had seen of them over the years.

 It is hardly any surprise that the Cotswolds attract millions of tourists every year.
 If you are looking for one of the most beautiful parts of the UK then it has surely got to be on that list.
-Having said that, you would do well to plan your visit out of peak season, away from school holidays and if possible – visit midweek, as it does get busy!
-Here I have compiled a list of what I consider to be the most beautiful of the Cotswold villages.
+Having said that, you would do well to plan your visit out of peak season.
+Visit away from school holidays and if possible – visit midweek, as it does get busy!
+Here I have compiled a list of what I consider to be the most beautiful villages in the Cotswolds.

 Bibury is probably the most beautiful of all the Cotswold villages on this list.
 When you hear the saying ‘picture postcard’ it surely had to be made with Bibury in mind.
 It is such a renowned beauty that the famous Arlington Row is even on the British passport.
-The picturesque row of cottages were built in 1380 as a monastic wool store and only later converted into cottages for weavers.
-They are now in the care of the National Trust and are private homes so you do need to respect the owners privacy, which with the amount of tourists this place gets I think people often forget.
+The picturesque row of cottages were built in 1380 as a monastic wool store.
+Only later were they converted into cottages for weavers.
+They are now in the care of the National Trust and are private homes so you do need to respect the owners privacy (which with the amount of tourists this place gets I think people often forget).
 If you fancy a stay here yourself, you can rent cottage number 9.